dingherself/intro/handouts/_posts/2025-10-22-midterm-exam.md

 *Two of the following prompts will be selected to appear on the exam, and you will be asked to answer <u><strong>one</strong></u> of the two.
 An excellent essay will build on but go beyond our class discussions in some significant way.
 Aim for 500–700 words.*

-1. Do we have free will?
+1. Do we have free will, and why or why not?
 2. “Demonstrative truth and scriptural truth cannot conflict” (Ibn Rushed, *The Decisive Treatise*).
 Explain and assess.
 3. “I hadn’t met any [women philosophers] at Hunter [high school] or Barnard, of course. . . .
 The then chairman of the Columbia philosophy department said when I applied for admission [to the doctoral program] that he hoped I would enjoy doing philosophy for its own sake because I mustn’t suppose I could ever get a job as a teacher of philosophy.
 He said that philosophy departments don’t hire women except as secretaries. . . .
 [S]ome years after I had received my Ph.D., and I had asked a friend of my husband’s and mine who was then a member of the Harvard philosophy department whether he thought I could get some TA-ing to do for his department.
 Our friend said no—his department wouldn’t entrust its undergraduates to women, even as TAs” (Judith Jarvis Thomson, BC ’50).
 Discuss.